mtumilowicz/scala-cats-free-monad-workshop/README.md

                             * `map2` is implemented in terms of `ap` which is implemented in terms of `flatMap`
                         * as such, only the second implementation is valid
                             * this is called typeclass coherence
-                    * reason why things like Valided has only Applicative instances but not Monad ones (contrary to for example Either)
+                    * reason why things like Validated has only Applicative instances but not Monad ones (contrary to for example Either)
 * intuition for free functor hierarchy
     * free functor: programs that change values